jjcrossjj/jjcrossjj.github.io/about.md

 ---
 layout: page
 title: about
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
+description: Joseph Cross
 ---

-Jeoy Cross is Professor in the
+Joey Cross is Professor in the
 [Department of Biostatistics &amp; Medical Informatics](https://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison;
 research in statistical genetics; developer of